 Could it be that machine learning is the answer to the fundamental problem of making computer systems genuinely intelligent via automated data processing?
 What are the limits of machine learning and what opportunities does it offer for businesses?
 It still might be unclear where the boundaries lie.

-In this blog post, let’s talk about learning algorithms’ best ‘skills’ and some of the constraints you should consider to gain the utmost benefit from this technology and make it a cost-effective solution for your business.
+In this blog post, let’s talk about the limitations of machine learning and some of the constraints you should consider to gain the utmost benefit from this technology and make it a cost-effective solution for your business.
+Besides, our machine learning developers effectively apply various machine learning techniques in projects that you can see in our portfolio.

 Social media, search engines, e-commerce platforms along with the smart devices’ sensors are continually bursting with tons of potentially valuable customer data.
 It may include user behavior, demographics, purchase history and other minor details that speak about their Internet habits and preferences.
 This information known as big data is produced in vast amounts.
-Oftentimes, it is so unstructured that to process it you need more than just a super powerful computer.
-Machine learning comes in very handy with its automated big data processing techniques.
+Oftentimes, it is so unstructured that to process it you need more than just a super-powerful computer.
+Machine learning techniques come in very handy with their automated big data processing techniques.

 The input data that you walk through the computing model gets processed and statistically analyzed to generate predicted outputs (the so-called training data).
 Machine learning automates the whole processing phase, together with computing models development and results acquisition.
 What is more important is that it learns from a previous experience (based on relationships between inputs and outputs) to build future most possible scenarios.